 The German Sustainable Building Council (DGNB) evaluates the entire life cycle of a building, from the production of raw materials to its service life right through to the recyclability of the materials after the demolition of the building.

 The DGNB has developed different certification schemes for the miscellaneous types of buildings.
-More than 60 criteria (profiles) describe and assess the various categories.
-The weighted criteria add up to an overall result that leads to a Bronze, Silver or Gold rating.
+36 criteria (profiles) describe and assess the various categories.
+The weighted criteria add up to an overall result that leads to a Bronze (only for existing buildings), Silver, Gold and Platin rating.